Shopify/react-native-skia/docs/docs/animations/values.md

 slug: /animations/values
 ---

-React Native Skia supports Animations through the concept of values.
+React Native Skia supports Animations through the concept of Skia Values.
 A value can be seen as the state in the library where a change in will trigger a repaint request on the `Canvas` component where it is used.

 A simple example is shown below shows how a value is used as a property for the x position of the `Rect` element.